TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

 Explaining Keras image classifier predictions
 =============================================

-If we have a model that takes in an image as input, and outputs a class score, we can use ELI5 to check what is it in the image that made the model decide on a certain class.
+If we have a model that takes in an image as its input, and outputs class scores, i.e. probabilities that a certain object is present in the image, then we can use ELI5 to check what is it in the image that made the model predict a certain class score.
 We do that using a method called 'Grad-CAM'.

 We will be using images from ImageNet (for more information see http://image-net.org/), and classifiers from ``keras.applications``.